illustration of a school and hospital with concept of data linkage

 Results will be fed back to relevant organisations such as the Department of Health and the DWP, and promoted locally with the aim of directly impacting patient care, through informing changes to NHS and government benefit policies.

-The HIV and AIDS reporting system (HARS) was developed by Public Health England (PHE) in conjunction with the Department of Health and the Clinical Reference Group for HIV.
+The HIV and AIDS reporting system (HARS) was developed by Public Health England (PHE), now UK Health Security Agency (UKHSA), in conjunction with the Department of Health and the Clinical Reference Group for HIV.
+The UKHSA are the data controllers for the HARS data.

 All outpatient HIV service providers submit data to HARS on a quarterly basis.
 HARS contains clinical data on all people diagnosed with HIV in England and this information is used to monitor the quality of care provided to people with HIV, support the commissioning of HIV services, and increase the efficiency and quality of HIV monitoring.